Minecrell/ServerListPlus/docs/SpigotMC.md

 - `/serverlistplus save` - Save the plugin configuration.
 - `/serverlistplus enable` - Enable the plugin and start modifying the status ping.
 - `/serverlistplus disable` - Disable the plugin and stop modifying the status ping.
+- `/serverlistplus clean <favicons/players>` - Delete all entries from the specified cache.

 The permission for all commands is `serverlistplus.admin`.